smariotti/TrophyHuntMod/TrophyHuntMod/Package/README.md

 ## What's New?

+v0.5.13
+- Trophy Saga
+  - Loki has been meddling.
+Greylings can now drop various useful items.
+One of them is **VERY** useful.
+  - Svartalfar Fermenter overclocking has resulted in double output for all Fermenters

+## Previous Changes

 v0.5.12
 - Added "Earned Points/Penalties" lines to Score tooltip to make it easier to read and to reinforce what a disaster you are for dying at all.
 - Trophy Saga balance changes